RoylerMarichal/Laravel-Livewire-StarterKit-TALL-stack/README.md

 - Manage users
 - You can manage all the users of your application, edit their profiles and access their accounts by simply touching the "Access as" button.
 - Manage invoices
-- Manage orders
+- Manage orders, the orders of the services
-The orders of the services 5- Admin Dashboard
+- Admin Dashboard
 - User Dashboard
 - Stats system
 This module has a system to detect bot and ensure that each visit is unique within 24 hours to optimize the size of the table in the database.